 In full PPR there are two paths to finishing top five at tight end.
 That’s it.
 You either get 90+ targets.
 Or you get 10+ touchdowns.
 How do I know that?
 Well, every top five PPR tight end going back to Randy McMichael in 2003 has had either 90+ targets, 10+ touchdowns, or both.
 How’s that for a sample size?
 In fact, the rule essentially rings true for half PPR as well because there’s only been one exception: 2020 Mark Andrews who finished as TE5 with 88 targets and seven touchdowns.
 While missing two games with COVID.
 As much as we’d like to just throw out that weird season where a ton of guys missed time sporadically, it’s technically an outlier despite the near certainty Andrews would have gotten those two targets had he not gotten sick.
 Either way, we’ll focus on PPR for this article where the stat has no outliers but the reality here is, for all formats, you really want to just focus on double digit touchdowns or 90+ targets.
 That’s what we are looking for.

 That’s right my little fantasy football cherubs.
-Of those tight ends, over the last 18 years, only five of them got there by having double-digit touchdowns with less than 90 targets.
-In fact, even with an extra game last year, no tight end had double-digit touchdowns.
-At all.
+Of those tight ends, over the last 19 years, only six of them got there by having double-digit touchdowns with less than 90 targets.
+Last year the banged up George Kittle pulled it off.
 In the history of this great league, there have only been ten tight ends to have double-digit touchdowns in multiple seasons.
 Here are those mad lads.

 That’s all of them.
 How many leagues did you have Wesley Walls in?
-During our 18-year modern sample size, the five guys to finish top five with double digit TDs on less than 90 targets are as follows: Antonio Gates, Rob Gronkowski, and Vernon Davis, guys who were having elite seasons but got injured before they surpassed 90 targets.
-By that we are talking about Gronk having 11 TDs in 11 games before getting hurt (2012) and Gates having 10 TDs in 10 games before getting hurt (2010).
+During our 19-year modern sample size, the six guys to finish top five with double digit TDs on less than 90 targets are broken down as follows: George Kittle, Antonio Gates, Rob Gronkowski, and Vernon Davis, guys who were having elite seasons but got injured before they surpassed 90 targets.
+Included in that we talking about Gronk having 11 TDs in 11 games before getting hurt (2012) and Gates having 10 TDs in 10 games before getting hurt (2010).
 With full seasons they easily cover the target threshold.
 After those guys you have Marcedes Lewis in 2010 with 10 TDs and 89 targets to which I say - close enough.
 But science demands we discuss it because it’s technically outside our parameters.

 The true lone exception after that would be Robert Tonyan (in our favorite COVID season in 2020).
 He miraculously had 11 TDs on only 59 targets - anchored by a three-touchdown game vs. the Falcons in which Davante Adams, Allen Lazard, and three of the Falcons’ safeties missed the game.
 Anyone who had Tonyan in fantasy that year enjoyed his TD-dependency right up until fantasy championship week when he caught one pass and it wasn’t a touchdown, thus pulling your pants right down in front of your whole league.